Module rustc_trait_selection::traits::wf [−][src]

 Functions

-Given an object type like SomeTrait + Send
+Given an object type like SomeTrait + Send, computes the lifetime

 bounds that must hold on the elided self type.
 These are derived